bleachbit/docs/_posts/2018-03-14-troubleshooting.md

 ## Show system information

-Sometimes the system information is helpful to include when asking for help, and here is how to find it.
+Sometimes the system information is helpful to include when asking for help.
+Here is how to find it:

-1. Open BleachBit
+1. Open BleachBit.
-2. Click on the Help menu
+2. Click **Help**.
-3. Click on System Information
+3. Click **System Information**.
-4. Click the Copy button to copy the information the clipboard.
+4. Click **Copy** to copy the information to the clipboard.

 Then paste the information in your help request.